|Date & Time||Session||Scope||Format||Confirmed Speakers|

 - Katrin Muff, Business School Lausanne

-- Joanne Lawrence, Global Prof. for Corporate Responsibility and Social Innovation, Hult, International Business School
+- Joanne Lawrence, Professor of Business & Global Society, Hult, International Business School

 - Michael Leeds, President, FlightStar, Inc.

-- Pamsy Hui, Associate Dean (External Relations and Development), Faculty of Business, The Hong Kong Polytechnic University
+- Pamsy Hui, Associate Dean, Faculty of Business, The Hong Kong Polytechnic University

 |19 July 3:00-5:00||Higher Education - Key driver of the Sustainable Development Goals